North Street Book Prize

 Northampton, MA 01060-3998

 Include your full name, mailing address, phone number, and email address with your entry.
 Please also indicate the category for your entry.
+Only one copy of your book is needed.
 We accept checks and money orders drawn on US financial institutions and the US Postal Service.
 US currency is acceptable.
 You may also send your fee via PayPal to firstname.lastname@example.org.